v2sCollections/City-of-Dreams/README.md

 - V can chat with him at any of the activities.
 - V can hug him at any activity where he is not holding a guitar (only if in a relationship).
 - V can request a number of songs when he is holding his guitar.
-- Kerry will now stay at V's H10 apartment sometimes, if V romanced him.
+- Kerry will now stay at V's H10 apartment sometimes if V romanced him.

 ### **Panam**